 ‘Sexual activity’ isn’t only having penetrative sex (penis or object being put into a vagina or anus), it can be touching another person, groping, forced kissing, oral sex, and masturbation.

-It gets very confusing when drugs or alcohol are involved as this can affect people’s ability to make decisions and consent maybe unclear, also people’s judgement of being given consent gets muddled.
+It gets very confusing when drugs or alcohol are involved as this can affect people’s ability to make decisions and consent can become unclear.
+People’s judgement of what is consensual can also get muddled.

 Even when drugs or alcohol aren’t involved it can be confusing.
 It’s okay for anyone who has previously agreed to sex, to decide on another occasion they don’t want sex.
 Then again someone who starts participating in sexual activity may suddenly decide they want to stop.
-Some people will feel comfortable doing some things but not others.
-People should always have the right to refuse consent.
+Some people will feel comfortable doing some things but uncomfortable doing other things.
+People should always have the right to change their mind.